kickingasparagus/ripeopedia/README.md

 Product Name: Ripeopedia
-Product Description: A device that detects if a fruit is ripe and gives suggestions about what you can do with fruits/veggies that have gone bad (e.g., banana smoothie or vegetable broth recipes).
+Product Description: A device that detects if a fruit is ripe and gives suggestions about what you can do with fruits/veggies that have gone bad (e.g., banana smoothie or vegetable broth recipes, etc.).